When can I get 5G in Australia?

 Confused about the whole 5G story?
 Check out our comprehensive guide to 5G in Australia here.

 But when can you expect to actually see access to 5G networks and devices?
 Just like the pinning down of the 5G specification, it turns out that this is quite the complicated question.
 Here's what you need to know about the evolving 5G rollout picture across Australia.

 To cast the calendar back a few years, Telstra was the first to launch with consumer-facing 4G services in Australia in early 2011 in capital cities and selected regional areas.

 It took Optus until 2012 to launch with 4G, and then only slowly rolling out from the capital city centres.
 Vodafone took until 2013 to offer the public access to its 4G network.

 Over time, we've seen network access to 4G improve on all three networks to the point where they've all got more than 90% of the population covered.
 Don't confuse that with Australia's landmass, though.
 Australia is a huge place, and there's plenty of unoccupied land where you'd be lucky to see a 3G signal, let alone anything in the 4G spectrum.

 You might expect history to repeat itself, with Telstra having the first available 5G connections for consumers, but at the time of writing, that's not been the case.

-At this point, Optus looks the most likely to connect an actual paying customer to 5G by mid-2019, with Telstra still only loosely saying that it intends to launch a range of services on its 5G network in 2019.
+Optus looks the most likely to connect an actual paying customer to 5G by mid-2019 on a fixed 5G broadband service.
+Telstra appears likely to be offering 5G mobile services, and most likely fixed 5G broadband as well, in the same rough timeframe.
 Meanwhile, the story with Vodafone's 5G network is somewhat complicated by its ongoing merger with TPG.
 So let's have a look at what we know about each network's rollout plans.